Total Wine & More: Business operations

+Forbes reported that the company had made $6 billion in revenues in 2023.

 Corporate philanthropy

 Over the past two decades, according to the company, Total Wine has supported local, regional, and national charities with more than $100 million in in-kind and monetary donations.
 The company said that in 2018 that it had donated over $9 million to over 13,000 organizations in 23 states.
 Total Wine received the 2014 Market Watch Award for Community Service from Market Watch, a US alcoholic beverage industry publication.
 Wine Spectator editor Marvin Shanken said, "The level of time, energy and financial resources that David and Robert Trone have devoted to community service is truly remarkable."